-Solar Photovoltaic (PV) Panels and Wind Turbines have a 10-15 year payback, depending on where you live, i.e. certain states give better subsidies and certain locations have more sunlight or stronger constant winds.
-What’s the payback on a solar water heater?
+Solar Photovoltaic (PV) Panels and Wind Turbines have a 10 to 15-year payback, depending on where you live, i.e. certain states give better subsidies and certain locations have more sunlight or stronger constant winds.
+Some returns are low as five years to as high as never.
+The question arises, what’s the payback on a solar water heater?

-Solar water heaters have a 2-5 year payback depending on where you live and the technology has been solved decades ago.
+Solar water heaters have a 2 to 5-year payback depending on where you live.
+Further, the technology has been solved decades ago.
 Greece and Israel have around 90% of their populations using water heated by solar water heaters.
-I grew up in Greece as a child and everyone used solar water heaters and I remember that the water was boiling hot.
-The funny thing is that Greece is roughly on the same parallel as Washington, DC and New Jersey gets almost as much sun as Greece, which makes those states south of the Sun Belt ideal candidates for solar water heaters, especially when heating water is such a big electrical cost.
-What’s interesting is that in Europe, Austria is #2 with installed solar water heaters per person, Cyprus #1 and Greece #3.
+The funny thing is that Greece is roughly on the same parallel as Washington, DC.
+New Jersey (which is further north) receives almost as much sun as Greece, which makes those areas ideal candidates for solar water heaters, especially when heating water is such a big electrical cost.
+What’s interesting is that in Europe, Austria is #2 with installed solar water heaters per person, Cyprus #1, and Greece #3.

-About eighty years ago our citizens where using solar water heaters, remember those days electricity was just in the major cities.
+About a hundred years ago many people were using solar water heaters in the rural districts of the United States because only cities had distributed electric power available.
 After World War II there was a huge upsurge and development in America and electrical power plants were popping up all over the place.
 The electrical utilities came up with a smart marketing plan saying that whoever bought an electric water heater would have it installed for free by the electric company.

-My family in New Jersey has installed solar water heaters in our house and at one of our businesses.
 Installing in a home is a good investment.
-Installing in a business that needs hot water is a no brainer, since you can depreciate the asset.
+Installing in a business that needs hot water is a no-brainer since you can depreciate the asset.
 Not to mention there are government incentives, both federally and state, to install such systems.
-If you live in the Sun Belt, i.e. south of the frost line, you’ll make your investment back much faster.
+If you live in the Sun Belt, i.e., south of the frost line, you’ll make your investment back much faster.

 The big difference in solar water heaters is the freezing at night.
-Above the frost line, you need a more advanced and efficient system, i.e. glass covered system using an anti-freeze solution to prevent destruction from icing that drains at nighttime.
-In the southern climates, the panels are inexpensive extruded rubber as opposed to the glass covered panels of the northern latitudes, since they don’t have to worry about freezing.
+Above the frost line, you need a more advanced and efficient system, i.e., glass covered system using an anti-freeze solution to prevent destruction from icing that drains at nighttime.
+In the southern climates, the panels are inexpensive extruded rubber as opposed to the glass-covered panels of the northern latitudes, since they are not as concerned about freezing.

-So why don’t you see more home with solar water heaters? . . .
-Lack of education by the consumer.
-That’s it.
+So why don’t you see more homes with solar water heaters?
+Lack of consumer education; that’s it!

-When electric cars come on the mass market and there’s a big need for electricity, we have to reduce our nation’s electrical needs.
-Electric cars are estimated to then be 30% of your electric bill, which means that as a nation, we have to create 30% more power plants.
-Having buildings switch from electric water heaters to solar water heaters will drastically reduce power consumption freeing up the grid to recharge electric vehicles.
+With electric cars entering the mass market there’s a big need for increased power.
+Electric cars are estimated to eventually be 30% of your electric bill, which means that as a nation, we have to create 30% more power on a daily basis.
+Such an increase requires an incredible infrastructure investment.
+Switching from electric water heaters to solar water heaters will reduce that reliance.